mrciolino/wiki-backup/timeline.md

   - Spoops is magically granted ownership of a castle in Bahryst.
   - Narascus gets some spears.
 - On their way to Fywick, the party find another chamber with a runic teleportation circle in it.
 After touching one of the magical vines within the chamber, Darmuth was alerted to their presence, she sent her giant bone devil pet through the teleporter to pursue the party.
 It is initially stuck within the portal room and has to claw its way out, giving the party enough time to flee.
 Federina arrived on her flying ship just in time to pick up th party.
 They tied the carriage to the bottom of the flying ship and departed.
-- The giant Bone Demon creature which serves Darmuth begins pursuing the party.
+- The giant Bone Demon creature begins pursuing the party.
 They must use the flying ship to constantly put distance between them.
-- Dave Bones returns to life again.
+Spoops uses Dio to navigate and track Darmuth's pet as they fly.
 - The party travels to Fywick to seek the Oracles guidance on how to defeat Darmuth.
 - The Fywick Mafia: Bazzvrah, Meade, Os, and Narascus get involved with the Mafia in Fywick.
 - [Meeting The Oracle of Fywick](/Events/meeting-the-oracle-of-fywick)